WorldVistA/VistA/Documentation/README.rst

   * SetupTestingEnvironment_
   * RunningandUploadingTests_

+  For information on how to add to the OSEHRA Testing Harness, see:

+    * AddingTests_

 Once the tests have been run and submitted, the results can be seen on the OSEHRA Dashboard, for more information see: